ll-zerr/landscape-lp/README.md

 ### Continued development

-Although a majority of applications are coded mobile first for responsive design, this particular website was designed for a desktop format first.
+Although a majority of applications are coded mobile first for responsive design, this particular project was designed for a desktop format first.
 Creating a responsive design from desktop to mobile has always been a challenge for me.
 This project allowed me to exercise my responsive development skills when going from desktop to mobile layouts.

 ## Acknowledgements